How To Catch Any Fish

 Dogtooth Tuna Tackle

-Dogtooth Tuna are generally caught either trolling or jigging.
+Dogtooth Tuna are generally caught either trolling (usually with live bait) or jigging.
 For trolling for large ones a 50 W type trolling outfit with 100lb braided line is not overkill at all.
 For jigging, there are a number of specialized jigging rods from Japan that are light but can handle big fish.
 These rods are not cheap.
 Make sure you use a wire leader.
 Click here for tackle recommendations.

 Dogtooth Tuna Techniques